Compactly supported, orthogonal, continuous piecewise polynomial multiresolution analysis: Preliminaries

-The space $W_0$ is called the wavelet space, and if $\psi^0,\dots,\psi^r$ generate a shift-invariant basis for $W_0$, then these functions are called wavelet functions.
-If, in addition, $\phi^0,\dots,\phi^r$ and their integer translates form an orthogonal basis for $V_0$, then $(V_p)$ is called an orthogonal MRA.
-In \cite{dgh} it is shown that we can always assume that $\phi^j$, $j = 0 , \ldots, r$ can be chosen so that they are {\it minimally supported} on $[-1,1]$; i.e., each scaling function has support in $[-1,1]$, and the nonzero restrictions of the scaling functions and their integer translates to $[0,1]$ are linearly independent.
-Then (a) and (b) imply that $\Phi$ satisfies the matrix dilation equation
+The space $W_0$ is called the wavelet space, and if $\psi_0,\dots,\psi_r$ generate a shift-invariant basis for $W_0$, then these functions are called wavelet functions.
+If, in addition, $\phi_0,\dots,\phi_r$ and their integer translates form an orthogonal basis for $V_0$, then $(V_p)_{p=-\infty}^{\infty}$ is called an orthogonal MRA.
+In \cite{dgh} it is shown that by adjusting $r$ we can always assume that $\phi_j$, $j = 0 , \ldots, r$ can be chosen so that they are {\it minimally supported} on $[-1,1]$; i.e., each scaling function has support in $[-1,1]$, and the nonzero restrictions of the scaling functions and their integer translates to $[0,1]$ are linearly independent.
+Then (a) and (b) imply that $\Phi_r$ satisfies the matrix dilation equation

-Sometimes we will also use $\Phi$ to denote the set of its entries $\phi^j$.
-Following \cite{dgha} we divide $V_0\chi_{[0,1]}$ into the following subspaces: \begin{itemize} \item $ A_0={\rm span}\{\phi\in\Phi\st\ {\rm supp} \;\phi \subset [0,1]\} = \{g\in V_0\st\ {\rm supp}\,g\subset [0,1]\}$ \item $ C_0 = {\rm span} \{\phi({\cdot})\chi_{[0,1]}\st\ \phi\in\Phi\}\ominus A^{n,k}_0$ \item $C_1={\rm span}\{\phi ({\cdot}-1)\chi_{[0,1]}\st\ \phi\in\Phi\}\ominus A^{n,k}_0$. \end{itemize} Since the functions in $A_0$ are orthogonal to their integer translates and a basis of $A_0$ may be made orthogonal by Gram-Schmidt, it is not difficult to see \cite{dgha}, \begin{theorem} $(V_p)$ is an orthogonal MRA iff $C_0\perp C_1$. \end{theorem}
+Sometimes we will also use $\Phi_r$ to denote the set of its entries $\phi_j$.
+Following \cite{dgha} we divide $V_0\chi_{[0,1]}$ into the following subspaces: \begin{itemize} \item $ {\mathcal A}_0={\rm span}\{\phi\in\Phi_r\st\ {\rm supp} \;\phi \subset [0,1]\} = \{g\in V_0\st\ {\rm supp}\,g\subset [0,1]\}$ \item $ \mathcal{C}_0 = {\rm span} \{\phi({\cdot})\chi_{[0,1]}\st\ \phi\in\Phi_r\}\ominus \mathcal{A}_0$ \item $\mathcal{C}_1={\rm span}\{\phi ({\cdot}-1)\chi_{[0,1]}\st\ \phi\in\Phi_r\}\ominus \mathcal{A}_0$. \end{itemize} Since the functions in $\mathcal{A}_0$ are orthogonal to their integer translates and a basis of $\mathcal{A}_0$ may be made orthogonal by Gram-Schmidt, it is not difficult to see \cite{dgha}, \begin{theorem} $(V_p)_{p=-\infty}^{\infty}$ is an orthogonal MRA iff $\mathcal{C}_0\perp \mathcal{C}_1$. \end{theorem}

-The multiresolution analyses we will study are those associated with piecewise polynomial splines.
+The MRAs we will study are those associated with piecewise polynomial splines.
 Let $S_k^n$ be the space of polynomial splines of degree $n$ with $C^k$ knots at the integers, and set $V_0^{n,k} = S_k^n \cap L^2(\R)$.
-With $V_p^{n,k}$ as above it is known that the integer shifts of the B-spline in $S_k^n$ form a Reisz basis so that these spaces give a multiresolution analysis \cite{deb}, \cite{dgh}, \cite{gl}.
-If $k=-1$ then these multiresolution anaylses are called the Alpert MRAs.
-Note the dimension of $V^{n,k}_0\chi_{[0,1]}$ is $n+1$ so the dimension of $A^{n,k}_0$ is $n-2k-1$.
-Thus the dimensions of $C^{n,k}_0$ and $C^{n,k}_1$ are each $k+1$.
+With $V_p^{n,k}$ as above it is known that the integer shifts of the B-spline in $S_k^n$ form a Riesz basis for $V_0^{n,k} $ so that these spaces give rise to multiresolution analyses \cite{deb}, \cite{dgh}, \cite{gl}.
+If $k=-1$ (the spaces of piecewise polynomials of degree $n$ with integer knots) then these multiresolution analyses are called the Alpert MRAs.
+Note that the dimension of $V^{n,k}_0\chi_{[0,1]}$ is $n+1$ so the dimension of $ \mathcal{A}^{n,k}_0$ is $n-2k-1$.
+Thus the dimensions of $\mathcal{C}^{n,k}_0$ and $\mathcal{C}^{n,k}_1$ are each $k+1$.